ilan-segal/fighter-platformer/game_design_document/GameDesignDocument.md

 #### Weight
 Every character has a unitless positive number which determines how easy they are to launch (see Knockback).
 This is their weight.

-### Wall Collision
+### Stage Collision
-When a character's trajectory would go through a wall, their travel during that frame should stop when it reaches the wall.
+When a character's trajectory would go through a wall, their travel during that frame can't pass through the wall.

 #### Stage Spike
 If a character is travelling above a certain threshold speed (same for all characters) and they're in hitstun (see Hitstun), they experience a brief freeze-frame effect as they stick to the wall, then bounce away from the wall, preserving their initial speed.
 This is called a freeze frame, and it can be negated by a tech (see Tech).